Wildwood Arts. Dartmoor’s Art Gallery.

 The surrounding area.

-Why not have a short break?
-There’s lots to do after the workshops or if you have a partner or spouse who isn’t arty there’s so much to see in this area they won’t get bored.
 The stunning scenery of the tors ,valleys, rivers and woodland abound on Dartmoor and it is an area of outstanding natural beauty.
 There are numerous walks, places to explore, great places to eat and a plethora of ancient historical sites to discover but here are some of the nearest ‘must see’ places full of inspiration for budding artists and their families.

 Only 3.5 miles away is Tavistock, a World Heritage Site and an ancient stannary and market town.
 It is the largest town in West Devon.
 It is situated on the River Tavy from which its name derives.
 Tavistock Abbey, whose ruins lie in the centre of the town, was founded in AD 961 Tavistock’s most famous son is Sir Francis Drake.
 Situated at the very heart of the historic town is the ancient Pannier Market.
 The Market was granted its Royal Charter in 1105 and has survived without a break for over 900 years.